seqan/seqan/manual/source/Tutorial/StringSets.rst

 Building String Sets
 ~~~~~~~~~~~~~~~~~~~~

-Use the function :dox:`SequenceConcept#appendValue` to append strings to string sets.
+Use the function :dox:`StringConcept#appendValue` to append strings to string sets.

 .. code-block:: cpp